Blevs/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+JavaScript is a dynamic language that doesn't have a static type system to check types during compilation.
+This allows faster development, but allows for certain types of bugs.
+There are systems for dynamic typing that can check types at runtime.
+PropTypes are one such system for React components.

+It allows us to check types during development execution to catch bugs.
+While it doesn't prevent certain obscure code-paths from violating our expected type system in deployment, it help us reason, develop, and refactor the program.

-- [ ] Describe a life-cycle event in React?
+- [x] Describe a life-cycle event in React?

+React components undergo a complete lifecycle during the running of an application.
+There are three main phases: mounting, updating and unmounting.
+A lifecycle event allows us to execute certain code during specific points in the existence of the component.

+For example, `componentDidMount` runs once for each component just after it is instantiated.
+This is a good place for code that fetches and establishes state that we do not want to wait for during the initial construction of the component.

-- [ ] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Component?

+In my opinion, a Higher Order Component is a bit of a misnomer, as it is, in fact, not a component that takes components as arguments.
+It is a function that takes components as arguments to form a new component, that is potentially an aggregate of the supplied components.
+It is a function that creates components from other components.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+There are three main methods of styling components in React:

+1. Inline Styles

+React support a map syntax that is converted to CSS.
+It is convenient to supply inline to components and gives us the full power of JavaScript to construct the CSS rules.
+However, the syntax is unideal as it must converted kebabed CSS keywords to camelCased object keys, and it lacks access to some advanced CSS features.

+2. Style Sheets

+React allows us to import css style sheets either directly into our component files to be compiled with webpack, or to include them in the actual html like any other webpage.
+And with a few plugins, we can easily use a preprocessor like LESS or SASS.

+This allows us to leverage all of our standard CSS skills and presents a clear separation of concerns, but we lose out on using JavaScript to modify our styles outside of using classes or adding inline styles as well.

+3. CSS in JS

+There are plugins, like styled-components, that allow embedding CSS directly in our JavaScript.

+This gives us a good combination of traditional CSS syntax and the power of JavaScript to modify the styles.
+While some see it as a benefit to do everything in JavaScript, we do lose the separation of concerns that CSS files normally present.

 ## Project Setup

 Follow these steps to set up your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.
 - [ ] From within the `lambdatimes` folder run `yarn` and then `yarn start`.
 This will open your locally hosted application in your browser.
 Once you are ready move onto the next steps.
 - [ ] Inside the `Content` folder you will find all 5 components that make up the content of the application.
 The flow goes like this: `Content > Tabs > Tab` and `Content > Cards > Card`.
 Follow the directions in the `Content` component to get your data ready.